venovako/VecNrmP/testing.md

 ## Hardware

-Intel Xeon Phi 7210 processors, with 64 cores and 96 GiB of RAM each, had Hyper Threading disabled and the MCDRAM used as the last-level cache.
+Two Intel Xeon Phi 7210 processors, with 64 cores and 96 GiB of RAM each, had Hyper Threading disabled and the MCDRAM used as the last-level cache.

-An Intel Cascadelake processor had 16 GiB RAM available.
+A system with one Intel Cascadelake processor had 16 GiB RAM available.